huanyushi/huanyushi.github.io/README.md

 1. Modify the MathJax config file to load the physics package.
 2. Add a background image to the sidebar and modify the associated text styles.
 3. Add friend links in the sidebar.
+4. Make Further Reading display the latest posts (see this [PR](https://github.com/cotes2020/jekyll-theme-chirpy/pull/1699)).
-4. Add site statistics from 'buanzi'([不蒜子](https://busuanzi.ibruce.info/)) in the footer.
+5. Add site statistics from 'buanzi'([不蒜子](https://busuanzi.ibruce.info/)) in the footer.
-5. Add background animation.
+6. Add background animation.
-6. Modified the style of the `<details>` element.
+7. Modified the style of the `<details>` element.
-7. Python implementation for LQIP (Low Quality Image Placeholders).
+8. Python implementation for LQIP (Low Quality Image Placeholders).
-8. Python implementation for Inverted image.
+9. Python implementation for Inverted image.

 ## Introduction
 Here, I share study notes and ideas related to my research journey.
 While updates may be irregular, feel free to drop by anytime to explore.
 Your visit is appreciated!